 Citation Information :

-Tailor B, Bargale S, Dave BH, Deshpande AN, Thomas PS, Jain A. Comparison of Virtual Reality Glasses vs On-screen Distraction Technique in Reduction of Pediatric Dental Anxiety: An In Vivo Study.
+Tailor B, Bargale S, Deshpande AN, Thomas PS.
+Comparison of Virtual Reality Glasses vs On-screen Distraction Technique in Reduction of Pediatric Dental Anxiety: An In Vivo Study.
 J South Asian Assoc Pediatr Dent 2021; 4 (1):22-26.

 Aims and objectives: To evaluate and compare virtual reality (VR) glasses vs on-screen audiovisual distraction techniques in managing anxious pediatric patients during dental procedures at sequential dental visits.